huggingface/blog/enterprise_hub_aws_marketplace.md

 ### 3. Activate the Enterprise Hub for your team and unlock new features

-Please follow the next steps if you want to enable the Enterprise Hub and use your organization as a private and safe collaborative platform for your team to build AI with open source.
+If you want to enable the Enterprise Hub and use your organization as a private and safe collaborative platform for your team to build AI with open source, please follow the steps below.

 Open the Billing settings for your organization and click on the ‘Enterprise Hub’ Tab and click on “Subscribe Now”

 ![Subscribe Now](assets/158_aws_marketplace/08_subscribe.jpg "Subscribe Now")